vab9000/MapProjects/MapSimulation/README.md

 ## Instructions

-### Dependencies

-1. Download OpenCV for C++ and put the include and x64 folders, and the OpenCVConfig.cmake and OpenCVConfig-version.cmake files in a folder called libs/opencv in the main directory.

-2. Download the glad library and put the include and src folders in a folder called libs/glad in the main directory.

-## Building
+### Building

-Use the cmake CMakeLists.txt to build the project.
+Use cmake to build the project.
+You will need to have an internet connection to download the required dependencies.

 ## Goals